happierall/dotted-vuex/README.md

 # Dotted-Vuex
 ###Easy API for Vuex (Vue.js)
-Without types, simple and fast to use (doted names and autoprefixed methods).
+Without types, simple and fast to use (doted names and autoprefixed methods)

 ###Example: